wazum/openconnect-proxy/README.md

 # openconnect + tinyproxy + microsocks

-This Docker image contains an [openconnect client](http://www.infradead.org/openconnect/) (version 8.04 with pulse/juniper support) and the [tinyproxy proxy server](https://tinyproxy.github.io/) for http/s connections (default on port 8888) and the [microsocks proxy](https://github.com/rofl0r/microsocks) for socks5 connections (default on port 8889) in a very small [alpine linux](https://www.alpinelinux.org/) image (around 20 MB).
+This Docker image contains an [openconnect client](http://www.infradead.org/openconnect/) (version 8.04 with pulse/juniper support) and the [tinyproxy proxy server](https://tinyproxy.github.io/) for http/s connections (on port 8888) and the [microsocks proxy](https://github.com/rofl0r/microsocks) for socks5 connections (on port 8889) and a sshd server (on port 22) in a very small [alpine linux](https://www.alpinelinux.org/) image (around 20 MB).

 You can find the image on docker hub: https://hub.docker.com/r/wazum/openconnect-proxy